KostiantynFrolov/tonic-or-toxic/README.md

 * [Setup](#setup)

 ## General info

-The novel application assists users in selecting healthy foods.
+The innovative application assists users in selecting healthy foods.
-Unlike others, it analyzes food additives.
+Unlike other apps, it analyzes food additives.
 The application offers single and multi-name searches, as well as a photo-based check feature.
 It enhances user convenience and promotes healthier eating habits.